Ulyanovsk Oblast: History

 The first settlements of Middle Volga people were established in this area of Volga more than 100,000 years ago, according to archaeological science.
 The presence of human groups in the Ulyanovsk Volga region in the Paleolithic show separate parking and location of stone tools and bones found in the estuary.
 Cheremshan Tunguz on the peninsula, on the shores of the Volga in the region of Undory resort.

 In the 8th and 9th centuries Ulyanovsk Volga region became a part of the early Volga Bulgaria, as a union of nomadic Turkic and sedentary Finno-Ugric tribes.

-In the late 14th and early 15th century, the devastating Central Asian ruler Tamerlane made desolation of Volga Ulyanovsk. in the late 1430s the region was made a part of the Kazan Khanate.
+In the late 14th and early 15th century, the devastating Central Asian ruler Tamerlane desolated Volga Ulyanovsk. in the late 1430s the region was made a part of the Kazan Khanate.
 After the pacification of the territory of the future of his governorship Simbirsk gradually settled by Russians, who mingled with the local Tatars.

 In the late 1640s, under the leadership of Bogdan Hitrovo, construction of the Karsunsky-Simbirsk defense line began (1647-1654 biennium).

 Twenty-two years after its founding, the city of Simbirsk had to withstand a siege of the Cossacks, led by Ataman Stepan Razin.

 In the 18th century in connection with the expansion of the territory of the Russian state, in particular, to the east, and began to develop intensively populated southern regions of the present territory of the Ulyanovsk region.
 Simbirsk began to lose its status of strategic military importance, but remained the provincial center.